open-oni/open-oni/docs/install/bot-protection.md

 ### Configuration files

-As mentioned above, all setups require a server file that defines an internal listener, and a service-specific "site" file.
+As mentioned above, all setups require a server file that defines an internal listener, and a "site" file that defines the protected paths.
+Both are shared by TPS and Anubis.
 Look at the examples in `docker/caddy/examples`.
 For most simple setups, these can be used as-is.

 The destination filenames can be whatever you want as long as the internal listener uses the `.server.caddyfile` suffix, and the routing uses the